By Chet Yarbrough

 In telling the tale, Wharton sharply defines the battle of the sexes, duplicity of romance, and folly of youth.
 Though writing of a sliver of wealthy American’ society in the early 20th century, Wharton’s story rings as true about men and women today as it did when she won the Pulitzer Prize.

+This is Wharton’s story, maybe a fiction, but as true to life yesterday as it is today.
 A childhood friend is Ellen Olenska, a 30-year-old married countess that left New York in her youth.
 Newland begins to question his love for May Welland.
 His reasons for questioning are not clear to himself.
 Wharton infers the reasons are idealized romance and lust.

 Archer idealizes Olenska.
 His idealization comes from unrequited lust.
 Olenska is a married woman.
 She is not available.